-- Adjust tires to correct pressures and park vehicle on level surface squarely facing a wall or screen 25 feet infront of the headlights. - Measure height (h) of center of headlights from ground and draw a horizontal line on screen at this height the full width of the vehicle. - Opposite the center of each headlight, draw a vertical line intersecting the horizontal.
-These lines should be 39/2 inches apart.
-Drawing a vertical line for the center of the vehicle might help aligning vehicle with screen.
+- a = Height of headlight centers from ground - b = Distance between headlights = 391/2". - c = 2'' - Adjust tires to correct pressures and park vehicle on level surface squarely facing a wall or screen 25 feet in front of the headlights.
+The drivers seat must be loaded with one person or a weight of 154 lbs. - Measure height (a) of center of headlights from ground and draw a horizontal line on screen at this height the full width of the vehicle. - Opposite the center of each headlight, draw a vertical line intersecting the horizontal.
+These lines should be 391/2